Great Depression in Australia

-The Australian economy and foreign policy largely rested upon its place as a primary producer within the British Empire, and Australia's important export industries, particularly primary products such as wool and wheat, suffered significantly from the collapse in international demand.
-Unemployment reached a record high of around 30% in 1932, and gross domestic product declined by 10% between 1929 and 1931.
+The Australian economy rested upon its place as a primary producer within the British Empire.
+Australia's vital export industries crashed.
+The price for wool and wheat fell in half, dragging down the entire national economy.
+Unemployment soared to a record high of around 30% in 1932. and gross domestic product declined by 10% between 1929 and 1931.

-There were also incidents of civil unrest, particularly in Australia's largest city, Sydney.
-Though Australian Communist and far right movements were active in the Depression, they remained largely on the periphery of Australian politics, failing to achieve the power shifts obtained in Europe, and the democratic political system of the young Australian Federation survived the strain of the period.
+There were a few small incidents of civil unrest, particularly in Sydney.
+Australian Communist and far right movements were active in the Depression, but they remained on the periphery of Australian politics.
+They failed to achieve the power shifts obtained in Europe, as the democratic political system of the young Australian Federation survived.